-In Canada the following behaviors constitute sexual harassment at work.
+In Canada sexual harassment at work involve the following behaviors.
 The key question asked when determining sexual harassment is: "was the action unwanted by the complainant?"
 If the answer is "Yes" then there is a case for sexual harassment to be filed.

 Sexual harassment incidences usually fall into one of the following categories: